-I'm not going to belabor you with a protracted discussion of what goes on under the hood when it comes to that collection of organic tissues that houses what we call the mind.
-You have Google for that.
-That would be a pretense on my part.
-Somehow the brain provides a tangible framework with which intangible entities reside, where cognition and thought mysteriously occupy like ghostly appartitions haunting a house.
+I won't belabor you with a protracted discussion of what goes on under the hood when it comes to that collection of organic tissue that houses what we call the mind.
+That would be a pretentious exercise on my part.
+Somehow the brain provides a tangible framework with which intangible entities reside, where cognition and thought mysteriously occupy like ghostly apparitions haunting a house.

-Neither will I attempt an exhaustive discussion of every component but can't avoid rehashing some basic operational guidelines if we're to make any useful observations or conclusions.
-There must be an adequate overall functioning perspective of that 3 & 1/2 pounds of cerebeal gelatin inside our heads.
+I won't attempt an exhaustive discussion of every component however I can't avoid rehashing some basic operational guidelines if we're to make any useful observations or conclusions.

 There's no small measure of irony here that although we may possess only a nebulous conceptual view of the mind, we are still able to utilize it.
-How do all these mental, cellular, and physiological functions operate on some complex inner level while the conscious mind can only resort to conjecture and logic in an attempt to discover its own make up?
-A scene from Men in Black presents itself to this conundrum, where an alternate universe nested inside our own is discovered residing within the locker at the bus station.
+How do all these mental, cellular, and physiological functions operate on some complex inner level while the conscious mind can only resort to conjecture and logic in an attempt to discover its own make up

 All of this reminds me of a scene from the Wizard of Oz when they pull back the curtain to unveil the levers and controls.
-While thankful for MRI and all the other devices allow us to look behind the curtain, to peer inside the inner workings as never before, we are still left as schoolboys peeking through the fence to watch a ballgame.
-Yet with all our technical gizmos that have ushered this new era of analytical acuity, we still more resemble someone peeking through the keyhole into a darkened room than the scientists we presumptiously presume ourselves to be.
+While thankful for MRI and all the other devices that allow us to look behind the curtain, to peer inside the inner workings as never before.
+Despite all our technical advances that have ushered this new era of analytical acuity, we still resemble someone peeking through the keyhole into a darkened room than the scientists we presume ourselves to be.